dimiphoton/Car-Price-Prediction-MLOps-/README.md

-# Housing-Price-Prediction-MLOps-
+# Car Price Prediction
-a MLOps training project
+This project is an end-to-end machine learning pipeline for a simple regression example